Frank-readresolve/itp3-dist-arch/documentation/spring-profiles-and-properties.md

 used to define the format of log messages that are displayed in the console

 OFF => No logging

 FATAL => (or CRITICAL) The most severe log level.
 Reserved for critical errors that lead to application failure or shutdown.

-ERROR => Represents errors in the application that do not prevent it from functioning WARN => Indicates potentially problematic situations that are not errors but might require attention.
+ERROR => Represents errors in the application that do not prevent it from functioning

+WARN => Indicates potentially problematic situations that are not errors but might require attention.

-INFO => Used to convey important, normal runtime information DEBUG => Messages that provide information for debugging purposes.
+INFO => Used to convey important, normal runtime information

+DEBUG => Messages that provide information for debugging purposes.

 TRACE => The most detailed log level.

 **logging.file.name=app_name/logs/** P

 Used to configure the name and location of the log file

 **logging.logback.rollingpolicy.max-file-size=27KB** P

 Configure the maximum size of log files

 **logging.logback.rollingpolicy.total-size-cap=270KB** P

 Total size of all log files under a specified number

 **logging.logback.rollingpolicy.max-history=7** P

 Indicates that you want to keep a history of log files for the last 7 rotations.

-Java Persistence API (JPA) is used for interacting with databases in Java applications.
+### Java Persistence API (JPA) is used for interacting with databases in Java applications.

 **spring.jpa.show-sql=true** D

 Hibernate will log the SQL statements in the application's log output. (true dev & false prod)

 **spring.jpa.properties.hibernate.format_sql=true** D

 This property controls whether the SQL statements logged by Hibernate should be formatted

 ## Files Configuration

 spring.servlet.multipart.location=<SOME_PATH> D, P

-propriété
+This configuration specifies the location where uploaded files will be temporarily stored on the server before they are processed.

+copyme.uploads.location=<SOME_PATH> N

+final location

 spring.servlet.multipart.max-file-size=2MB N

-stickme.uploads.location=<SOME_PATH> N
+Sets the maximum allowed size for an individual uploaded file

 ## API GateWay Configuration